-Answer: The beginning of 2013 brought several radical changes for the Romanian microenterprises regime; these shifts altered the overall perspective and introduced new regulations which obviously called for a different approach.
+Answer: The beginning of 2023 brought several radical changes for the Romanian microenterprises regime; these shifts altered the overall perspective and introduced new regulations which call for a different approach.
 Up until the end of 2012, Romanian microenterprises had quite a specific fiscal status that generally provided some substantial benefits for taxpayers.
 Until early 2013, if anyone had been interested to open a Romanian micro company, he would have enjoyed the optional taxation regime applying to these types of companies.
 This functioned as an advantageous feature and guaranteed the opportunity to pick from two different fiscal alternatives, the owner of the business could either pay 3% of the income or the regular 16% of the profit, as any normal Romanian company.

 Nowadays, if willing to open a Romanian micro company, everyone should be aware of the significant changes that took place at the taxation level.

-Depending on the company’s activities, the special micro company regime can be an advantageous one.
+Depending on the company’s activities, the special micro-company regime can be an advantageous one.
 In some cases, businesses that have not recorded a large profit but have made certain investments may choose to switch to the profits tax of 16% as it can be more convenient.
 One of our attorneys in Romania can provide investors with more details on this subject.
 They can also assist you if you need VAT registration services in Romania.
 A micro-company is expected to start complying with the value-added tax registration, reporting and payment regulations once it reached the reporting threshold of 300,000 lei.

 Our Romanian lawyers can provide more details on how to change the taxation level if you hire more employees or reduce their number.